casaub0n/casaub0n/packages/test-driven-development-by-example/README.md

 ## Test Environment

-I followed this link 👉
+I follow this link 👉
 [How to run the Node built-in testrunner for TypeScript files inside a specific directory? · Issue #3902 · nodejs/help](https://github.com/nodejs/help/issues/3902#issuecomment-1307124174)

 This LTS version's Node.js shows the warning:
 `ExperimentalWarning: Custom ESM Loaders is an experimental feature and might change at any time`

+That must be standard feature in the future.

-Node.js uses loader to run TypeScript.
+Node.js has to use loader to run TypeScript.

 [TypeScript runtime comparisons](https://github.com/privatenumber/ts-runtime-comparison)